-Nick Cole’s There’s Someone In The Garden sees a wannabe internet famous magician accidentally awaken a demon during the livestream of his latest trick.
+Nick Cole’s There’s Someone In The Garden sees a wannabe internet-famous magician accidentally awaken a demon during the livestream of his latest trick.
 It’s a short film which caught our eye through its clever embrace of budgetary restraints and special effects wizardry, resulting in a playful update on the demonic resurrection narrative.
-Twelve Cabins spoke with Cole amidst There’s Someone In The Gardens’s film festival journey to discuss his influences, adapting his ideas to fit his budget, and creating his very own Necronomicon.
+We’re excited to present the online premiere of the film today alongside our previous interview with Cole that was conducted amidst There’s Someone In The Gardens’s film festival journey in which we discussed Cole’s influences, adapting his ideas to fit his budget and the creation process of his very own Necronomicon.

 How did you come up with the idea of an amateur magician accidentally waking the dead?

 I wrote a very different short when I was at university, it was still called There’s Someone in the Garden but it involved four friends who has to defend their house from a serial killer, each character had their own unique trait and one of them was a magic enthusiast, and that’s as far as the magician aspect originally went.
 A few years ago I revisited the idea and tried to rewrite it into a new film.
 I took the magician element and the title from the early short as they were my favourite elements from re-reading the script.
 From there the script went through several iterations with varying characters and grand locations, after writing several drafts I realised it was becoming unrealistic to be able to actually make the film without a big budget.
 After that realisation I stripped back everything and left the very basic idea, a magician who has a book and accidentally raises a demon, in doing that the film became more feasible.
 I added the live streaming of his trick as a way for the character to perform the trick without having to have a large crowd and a stage, just needing a laptop and a living room.
 So it took a lot of rewriting and strategic thinking to get the film that was made.